jazzyjackson/MIXINT/ReadMe.md

 # MIXINT
-## ReMIXable INTerface for data subscription, archival, and conversation
+## Mixable Interface: Transparent Timeshares for Trusted Parties

 MIXINT is a free (as in freedom) server and web application allowing owners, groups, and the world to publish and subscribe to each other's file directories.
 Calendar events, chat messages, RSS subscriptions, and documents are organized in plain text formats on a shared file system controlled by you (or your friendly neighborhood sysdamin).
 JSON and markdown files can be presented by custom elements or linked to directly.
-The stylesheets and source code to any component of the workspace is only a few clicks away, so MIXINT can be customized and extended without downtime.
+The stylesheets and source code to any component of the workspace is only a few clicks away, so MIXINT can be customized and extended on-the-fly.

-Prospects:
+Features:
 - [Internet Connection Optional](#ico)
 - [No Assembly Required](#nar)
 - [Rearrangeable Message Threads](#rmt)